 - Chaat masala: Chaat masala is an Indian and Pakistani spice blend with a salty, tangy, and spicy flavour profile.
-It’s added on top of sliced fruit, or added in fruit chaat, a sweet and spicy Pakistani fruit chaat.
-I use the one by Shan Foods, but you can use whatever brand is available to you or make your own.
+It's added on top of sliced fruit, or added in fruit chaat, a sweet and spicy Pakistani fruit chaat.
+I use my homemade version, but you can also buy it from the supermarket.

 - Red chili powder: The amount of chili powder can be adjusted as per taste.
 Or you can substitute with paprika or cayenne powder which has less of a kick as compared to red chili powder.

 - Dried mango powder: Dried mango powder or amchur powder is made from raw unripe mangoes known as kairi / keri and has a sour fruity flavour.
 The unripe green mangoes are peeled, thinly sliced, and sun-dried.
 The dried slices can be purchased on their own, or they are ground into powder and sold as amchur powder.
 Amchur powder can be purchased from Indian and Pakistani grocery stores.
 If not available, then increase the quantity of chaat masala in the recipe.

 - Lemon juice: Fresh lemon juice is the best, but you can substitute with a packaged version as well.